 6 April 1327.
 In a small church nearby Avignon, a glimpse of a woman named Laura ignited a lingering passion in the renaissance poet and humanist Francesco Petrarca.
 His rime sparse or scattered verses took the form of 366 sonnets that later would be called ‘Canzoniere’.
 This songbook is full of platonic love declarations and cryptic references to his unattainable beauty.
 It almost reads as Petrarca’s own psychoanalytical notepad.

-The album Scattered Rhymes will be released on 11 December 2015 at Homerecords, in coproduction with Brosella Folk & Jazz.
+The album Scattered Rhymes was released on 11 December 2015 at Homerecords, in coproduction with Brosella Folk & Jazz.

 Annelies Van Gramberen vocals